Andrew-McGee/foam/README.md

 Some limited options can be found in config/foam.conf.php which sets a few php variables.

-Note: During pre-release authentication to Ampache is hard coded in this config file for ease of testing purposes.
-Because of this you should not leave your testing foam site exposed to the public as anyone will be able to access it, use your bandwidth and download your media.

-The next version will change this to use browser authentication.
+Ampache authentication is stored in browser cookies.
+If "Remember me" is NOT selected cookies will expire after the current browser session.
+This is advisable on a public or borrowed computer - always close your browser when finished to destroy all session cookies.

+If "Remember me" is selected cookies will live for 1 year.
+Use the logout option in settings to remove cookies and force login.

+Note: If you change Ampache credentials so your current cookies no longer validate you will be asked to re-login.

-## TODO
+## To Do
-Status: 85% operational with some minor functions missing and mild formatting issues.
+Status: 90% operational with some minor functions missing.
+Formatting improvements are yet to be completed and will happen in Phase 2.
 You can see a video of all current working features here: https://www.youtube.com/watch?v=VK_6-VN4e8o

-Phase 1 (Current):
+*Phase 1* (Current):
 Finishing the core functionality to get a working stable release.

-Phase 2 (next):
+*Phase 2* (next):
 Adjust styling to polish fonts, palette, element position, theme options etc.

-Phase 3:
+*Phase 3*:
-Code optimisation, minimisation, minify etc.
+Code optimisation, minimisation, speed, minify etc.

 #### _Working_
 - Recent, newest, frequent, favourites and random albums views.